 Part 12 of the Trade Remedies (Dumping and Subsidisation) Regulations makes provision for some EU anti-dumping and anti-subsidy trade remedies to take effect as if they were UK-specific when the UK leaves the EU.
 It also provides for a transition review to be carried out to determine whether each measure is appropriate for the UK.

 Introduction to transition reviews on EU measures

-When the UK leaves the EU’s Common External Tariff, it will choose to maintain some trade remedy measures.
-The Department for International Trade (DIT) first identified which measures may be of interest to the UK following a call for evidence.
-For each of these measures, the Secretary of State will publish a Notice of Determination, giving effect to the corresponding EU trade remedies measure, and allowing us to conduct transition reviews to determine if these measures should be varied or revoked in the UK.
+The UK chose to maintain some trade remedy measures once outside the EU’s Common External Tariff.
+The Department for International Trade (DIT) identified which measures could be of interest to the UK following a call for evidence.
+For each of these measures, the Secretary of State has published a Determination Notice, giving effect to the corresponding EU trade remedies measure, and allowing the Trade Remedies Authority to conduct transition reviews to determine if these measures should be varied or revoked in the UK.

-We will then conduct reviews to assess each of these measures and determine whether they should be maintained, varied, or revoked.
-Our approach will be similar to the process we use in an expiry review and you can find more details on this in our guidance.
+We are conducting reviews to assess each of these measures and determine whether they should be maintained, varied, or revoked.
+Our approach is similar to the process we use in an expiry review and you can find more details on this in our guidance.